UDT-ITF/website/source/presentation/index.md

 ### 3.4.
 Structural Properties

+> The structure of 'the object being represented in IIIF' has been altered to 'the text being displayed in ITF'.
+Again, this is to make it an ITF document rather than a IIIF document, but I'm aware that there should be standard ways of stating these things, and that those standard phrases should be used consistently throughout the document.
-These properties define the structure of the object being represented in IIIF by allowing the inclusion of child resources within parents, such as a TextFrame within a Manifest, or a Manifest within a Collection.
+These properties define the structure of the text being displayed in ITF by allowing the inclusion of child resources within parents, such as a TextFrame within a Manifest, or a Manifest within a Collection.
 The majority of cases use `items`, however there are two special cases for different sorts of structures.

 ##### items

+> I've changed 'IIIF' to 'ITF' here, but is this statement true of the ITF Presentation API (that most of its functionality is about order of child resources)?
+I'm not convinced it necessarily is.
-Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, or TextFrames within a Manifest.
+Much of the functionality of the ITF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, or TextFrames within a Manifest.
 All of these situations are covered with a single property, `items`.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties.
 The items will be resources of different types, as described below.